Sauteuses

 2. 2

-Sauteuses come in tapered and straight shapes.
-The straight shape has right-angled sides that run straight up.
-Additionally, the cooking surface is larger.
-The tapered shape, on the other hand, has slightly bulging or slanting sides.
-As a result, the cooking surface is smaller in relation to the top diameter.
+Sauté pans come in conical and straight shapes.
+The straight shape has right-angled side walls that run straight up.
+Additionally, the frying surface is larger.
+The conical shape, on the other hand, has slightly bulging or slanted upward side walls.
+As a result, the frying surface is smaller in relation to the upper diameter.

 Sautéing and Braising

-The first step in any sauteuse is to sear or sweat the ingredients.
-Then, the main ingredient is added.
-With the tapered shape, the cooking is done by shaking, which is why the tapered sauteuse is often called a shaking pan.
-Additionally, it is slightly higher.
-With the straight shape, on the other hand, liquid is added and the dish is cooked by stirring occasionally.
+The first step in any sauté pan is searing or sweating.
+Then the main ingredient is added.
+In the conical shape, cooking is done by tossing, which is why the conical sauté pan is often called a tossing pan.
+It is also slightly higher.
+In the straight shape, however, liquid is added and the dish is cooked with occasional stirring.
 Many of you recognize this cooking method.
 Exactly, it is braising.
-Therefore, straight sauteuses are flatter compared to the tapered ones.
+Therefore, straight sauté pans are also flatter compared to the conical ones.

-As already mentioned, a lot!
-Therefore, for us, sauteuses are the secret stars on the stove.
-Whether you want to make sliced meat, a pasta, rice or vegetable pan, the sauteuse is right there with you.
+As already mentioned, a whole lot!
+That's why sauté pans are the secret stars on the stove for us.
+Whether you want to make sliced meat, a pasta, rice, or vegetable pan, the sauté pan is right there with you.
 Risotto, sauces, and much more are also no problem at all.
-In the versions with non-stick coating, you even need hardly any oil and can use them like a wok.
+In the non-stick coated variants, you hardly need any oil and can use them like a wok.

-Sauteuses are available in a variety of materials: copper, stainless steel, cast iron, iron (the farmer's pots), enamel, and aluminum with non-stick coating.
-Additionally, there are many different sizes to choose from.
-And you have the choice between handle and stem handles.
-Therefore, you will also find low roasting pots among the sauteuses.
-If you like to swing and shake your dishes, we recommend stem handles.
+Sauté pans are available in a wide variety of materials: copper, stainless steel, cast iron, iron (the farmer's pots), enamel, and aluminum with non-stick coating.
+There are also many different sizes to choose from.
+And you have the choice between stick and handle grips.
+That's why you can also find low roasting pots among the sauté pans with us.
+If you like to swing and toss your dishes, we recommend stick grips.

 As always, if you have any questions, we are happy to help.
-Either through the contact form or by phone at 0211 4473390.
+Either via the contact form or by phone at 0211 4473390.